 6-course menu - $260 per person

 What do you get when you combine a hot air balloon ride with a Champagne breakfast and overnight stay at a beautiful winery?
 An absolutely unforgettable experience, that’s what.
 And that's exactly what you'll get at Balgownie Estate winery in Victoria’s stunning Yarra Valley.
 Throughout this magical morning, you’ll float across the sky and over the top of the unique landscapes of Australia's most famous wine region, before finishing your journey with a delicious Champagne breakfast.
 You’ll literally be floating on cloud nine.

 Balgownie Estate, 1309 Melba Highway, Yarra Glen, Victoria

-	Located just over a three hour’s drive from Sydney, Orange is home to Orange F.O.O.D Week — Australia’s longest running regional food festival.
-The annual food extravaganza is chock-full of delicious offerings and unique happenings, including everything from scenic forage experiences – where you’ll be taken on 4.1 kilometer stroll through some of Orange’s picturesque vineyards, all while being sustained on your stroll with a 9-course degustation menu of local wine and tasting plates – to Autumn grazing dinners serving bounteous culinary delights with a side of dancing.
+Located just over a three hour’s drive from Sydney, Orange is home to Orange F.O.O.D Week — Australia’s longest-running regional food festival.
+The annual food extravaganza is chock-full of delicious offerings and unique happenings, including everything from scenic forage experiences – where you’ll be taken on a 4.1-kilometre stroll through some of Orange’s picturesque vineyards, all while being sustained on your stroll with a 9-course degustation menu of local wine and tasting plates – to Autumn grazing dinners serving bounteous culinary delights with a side of dancing.

 And then there’s the famous F.O.O.D Week Night Market – a beautiful evening of great local food and wine, along with live music under the stars.